rabbitmq/rabbitmq-website/site/ha.md

 In the event of queue master node failure the queue will become unavailable until queue master recovers.
 In case of a permanent loss of queue master the queue won't be available unless it is deleted and redeclared.
-Deleting a queue deletes all of its contents, which means a permanent master with this promotion strategy equates to losing all queue contents.
+Deleting a queue deletes all of its contents, which means permanent loss of a master with this promotion strategy equates to losing all queue contents.

 Systems that use the `when-synced` promotion strategy must use